Traveling Salesman Problem

 The Traveling Salesman Problem (TSP) asks the following question: given a list of cities and the distances between each pair, what is the shortest possible route that visits every city exactly once and returns to the starting city?

-This is one of the most studied problems in combinatorial optimization.
-It is NP-hard, meaning that no efficient algorithm is known for solving it exactly in all cases.
+It is an NP-hard problem, meaning that no efficient algorithm is known for solving it exactly in all cases.
 In practice, heuristics are used to find good (though not necessarily optimal) solutions.

 This page is based on work I did in 2018, which you can find in this repository.